Fermionic Matrix Product Operators and Topological Phases of Matter: f MPO group representations and classification of 2D SPT phases

-and since $\alpha$ is only defined up to a rephasing of the fusion tensors the relevant equivalence classes are elements of the supercohomology group $\bar H^3(G,U(1))$.
-Eq.\eqref{supercoho} is an inhomogeneous version of the regular 3-cocycle equation, and the product (or ratio) of any pair of solutions to \eqref{supercoho} is itself a normal 3-cocycle.
-The supercocycles are readily obtained using elementary algebra.
+Since $\alpha$ is only defined up to a rephasing of the fusion tensors the relevant equivalence classes are elements of the supercohomology group $\bar H^3(G,U(1))$.
+For a general definition of the $\bar H^3$ label for group representations involving Majorana fMPOs we defer to Ref.\cite{bultinck2017fermionic}.

+We remark that Eq.\eqref{supercoho} is an inhomogeneous version of the regular 3-cocycle equation, and the product (or ratio) of any pair of solutions to Eq.\eqref{supercoho} is itself a normal 3-cocycle.
+The supercocycles are readily calculated using elementary algebra and their equivalence classes may differ from normal cocycles.
 For example

 Hence we have derived the classification of (2+1)D SPT in terms of an element in $H^1(G,\ZT)$ that describes which MPOs are Majorana, an element in $H^2(G,\ZT)$ describing the fermionic nature of the fusion tensors and an element of $\bar H^3(G,U(1))$ describing the associator which changes the order of fusion~\cite{gu2014symmetry,cheng2015towards}.
-Note there is an additional constraint on the relevant elements $Z$ of $H^2(G,\ZT)$, namely that there exists an $\alpha$ satisfying Eq.\eqref{supercoho} for that choice of $Z$.
+Note there is an additional constraint on the relevant elements $Z\in H^2(G,\ZT)$, namely that there exists an $\alpha$ satisfying Eq.\eqref{supercoho} for that choice of $Z$.

 An advantage of the fMPO approach is that it allows us to easily calculate the group structure of the (2+1)D fermionic SPT phases under stacking.
 Recall the bosonic stacking relation is simply pointwise multiplication of cocycles, the result of stacking two fermionic SPTs ${(\alpha'',Z''):=(\alpha,Z)\otimes(\alpha',Z')}$ has fusion tensors given by